Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

   have to look at the function and at global state.

 - They encourage coupling.
-Global variables are easy to entangle with other code even if you don\'t mean it \-- therefore they get bound into other code when you didn\'t mean to, turning your architecture into a ball of mud.
+Global variables are easy to entangle with other code even if you don't mean it -- therefore they get bound into other code when you didn't mean to, turning your architecture into a ball of mud.

-- They aren\'t concurrency-friendly: Games are multi-threaded now for maximum performance, and having globally readable and writable variables is one way to create race conditions.
+- They aren't concurrency-friendly: Games are multi-threaded now for maximum performance, and having globally readable and writable variables is one way to create race conditions.